mmgen/mmgen-wallet/doc/wiki/install-mswin/Install-MMGen-on-Microsoft-Windows.md

 homepage][mh], but ignore the installation instructions there.

 Run the installer, accepting all defaults.
-At the end of the installation, uncheck “Run MSYS2 now” and click Finish.
+At the end of the installation, uncheck ‘Run MSYS2 now’ and click ‘Finish’.
+From the Start menu, drag the ‘MSYS2 UCRT64’ icon to the desktop.
+This is the icon you will use to launch all MSYS2 terminal sessions from now on.
+Double-click the icon to launch the terminal.

-### <a id="a_ps">2.
-Set up PowerShell as your MSYS2 terminal</a>

-MMGen is incompatible with the terminal provided by the MSYS2 project.
-However, it works just fine with Windows’ native PowerShell.

-Drag or copy a PowerShell icon to the desktop, rename it to “MSYS2”, then right click the icon and select Properties.
-After the existing path in the Target text window, append a space followed by the text `C:\\msys64\usr\bin\bash.exe --login`

-Save your changes and double click the icon to launch your MSYS2-enabled PowerShell.
-From now on, all your work will be done in this terminal.

 Note that the root of your MSYS2 installation is located in `C:\\msys64`, so the following commands, for example, will produce a listing of the same directory: